 - Fixed Always use the preferred path to the disk.
 If the preferred path is not available, an alternate path to the disk is used.
-When the preferred path is restored, an automatic failback to preferred path occurs. - Fixed AP (in ESX 4.1 only) Identified as VMW\PSP\FIXED\AP in the GUI, this extends the Fixed policy to support ALUA arrays.
-The VM kernel selects the preferred path, if the preferred path is not available, an alternate path to the disk is used.
-When the preferred path is restored, an automatic failback to the preferred path occurs.
+When the preferred path is restored, an automatic failback to preferred path occurs. - Fixed AP Identified as VMW_PSP_FIXED_AP in the GUI, this extends the Fixed policy to support ALUA arrays.
+The VM kernel selects the preferred path, if the

-- Most Recently Used Use the path most recently used while the path is available.
+- preferred path is not available, an alternate path to the disk is used.
+When the preferred path is restored, an automatic failback to the preferred path occurs. - Most Recently Used Use the most recently used path if the path is available.
 Whenever a path failure occurs, an alternate path is used.
-There is no automatic failback to the original path. - Round Robin (experimental in ESX 3.5) Multiple disk paths are used and balanced using an automatic rotation mechanism.
+There is no automatic failback to the original path. - Round Robin Multiple disk paths are used and balanced using an automatic rotation mechanism.